Creative Writing

 Why Bella Should Have Chosen Something Else: A Deeper Look

-A common trope in romantic comedies and dramas is a love triangle where the protagonist has to pick who they should be with.
+A common trope in romantic comedies and dramas is a love triangle in which the protagonist has to choose whom to be with.
 I grew up with the Twilight book series, and I didn’t understand the appeal until many years later when I watched it in college.
 Bella, who is ordinary and not extraordinary, is…

 -